PerfectlySoft/Perfect-Hadoop/Doc/MapReduceMaster.md

 - `MapReduceApplication()`: access a specific map / reduce application running on current server.

+## RELEASE NOTE
+⚠️This is an experimental module and is subject to change in future. ⚠️

 ## Connect to Hadoop Map Reduce Application

 To connect to a current active Hadoop Map / Reduce Application by Perfect, initialize a `MapReduceApplication()` object with an *APPLICATION ID*, and other essential parameters: